-Under the unilateral and mutual tariff scenarios, the UK is likely to have an oversupply of flour, especially in NI, and an initial price collapse followed by some consolidation of flour mills is estimated.
+Under the unilateral and mutual-tariff scenarios, the UK is likely to have an oversupply of flour, and an initial price collapse, followed by some consolidation of flour mills, is estimated.
 It may be that some of the oversupply could be taken up by increased domestic production of bakery products, which could then be exported.
 Analysis of the impact of the Brexit scenarios on this next stage of processing was outside the scope of this project, but details of tariffs applied to bakery products are provided in the appendices of the main report.

-Malting barley prices are unlikely to experience considerable changes in the FTA scenario but could fall by 7-8% under the unilateral scenario due to the higher-value EU export market being lost.
+Malting barley prices are unlikely to experience considerable changes in the FTA scenario but could fall by 7-8 per cent under the Unilateral scenario, due to the higher-value EU export market being lost.
 Instead, exports may be directed to the lower-priced markets of Thailand and Vietnam.
 Domestic feed barley prices are estimated to drop by only a small amount, as exports to the EU could be redirected to North Africa.
 The cost to transport grain to deep-water ports for most UK feed barley producers would be relatively small.
 As a result, the malting barley premium is likely to be squeezed.

 If mutual tariffs apply on malting barley, imports of quality malting barley would be economically unfeasible, once the TRQ was exhausted.
-Maltsters may then struggle to obtain these supplies and so there may be an incentive to produce six-row barley in the UK.
+Maltsters may then struggle to obtain these supplies and, so, there may be an incentive to produce six-row barley in the UK.

-Export tariffs are estimated to reduce domestic malting barley prices by around 5% under the mutual tariff scenario and exports to the EU are likely to decline.
+Export tariffs are estimated to reduce malting barley prices by around 5 per cent and exports to the EU are likely to decline.
 As a result, malting barley producers would have the following options: